xmatekaj/AwesomeEducationalGames/README.md

 Take on the role of a Reactor Engineer working for SpaceChem, the leading chemical synthesizer for frontier colonies.
 Construct elaborate factories to transform raw materials into valuable chemical products!
 Streamline your designs to meet production quotas and survive encounters with the sinister threats that plague SpaceChem.
 - [$] [while True: learn()](https://store.steampowered.com/app/619150/while_True_learn/) - You’re a machine learning specialist who makes neural networks but your cat seems to be better at it.
 Now you must solve puzzles to build a cat-to-human translation system (who knows what else this cat is capable of!).
 Earn a fortune, buy kickass cat outfits, learn how machine learning really works!
 - [$] [Turing Complete](https://store.steampowered.com/app/1444480/Turing_Complete/) - Learn CPU architecture with puzzles
+- [$] [7 Billion Humans](https://store.steampowered.com/app/792100/7_Billion_Humans/) - Automate swarms of office workers to solve puzzles inside your very own parallel computer made of people.
+A thrilling followup to the award winning Human Resource Machine.
+Now with more humans!
+- [$] [Else Heart.Break()](https://store.steampowered.com/app/400110/Else_HeartBreak/) - An adventure game where you can hack the game world using a simplified programming language
+- [$] [Prime Mover](https://store.steampowered.com/app/693700/Prime_Mover) - A puzzle game about creating automated assembly lines using programming concepts
+- [$] [Gladiabots](https://gladiabots.com) - An AI programming game where you create behavior trees for robot battles

 ## Python